Jeannie Longo: Career

 Longo began her athletic career as a downhill skier.
 After winning the French schools' ski championship and three university skiing championships, she switched to cycling at the urging of her coach (and later husband) Patrice Ciprelli.
 Within a few months, Longo won the French road race Championship at the age of 21.
-She competed both in road and track bicycle racing events, and is an Olympic gold-medalist and thirteen-time world champion.
+She competed both in road and track bicycle racing events, and is an Olympic gold medalist and thirteen-time world champion.

 Doping affairs

-In September 1987 Longo tested positive for ephedrine following a 3 km world record attempt in Colorado Springs.
-She served a 1-month ban for this offense.
+In September 1987, Longo tested positive for ephedrine following a 3 km world record attempt in Colorado Springs.
+She served a 1-month ban for this offence.

 In September 2011, it was reported that Longo had missed three doping tests and was under investigation by the FFC.
-Normally, this would be penalized the same as a positive test, but AFLD had failed to notify Longo that she would be targeted for testing in that year, there was therefore no further action taken.
-It subsequently transpired that Longo's husband, Patrice Ciprelli, had purchased the performance-enhancing drug EPO from China via former American professional cyclist Joe Papp.
+Normally, this would be penalized the same as a positive test, but since the French Anti-Doping Agency had failed to notify Longo that she would be targeted for testing in that year, no further action was taken.
+It subsequently was revealed that Longo's husband, Patrice Ciprelli, had purchased the performance-enhancing drug EPO from China via former American professional cyclist Joe Papp.
 Ciprelli confessed and claimed that he purchased the EPO for his own personal use.
 He was found guilty in May 2016, and given a 1-year suspended jail sentence and €12,800 in fines and costs.